Whether you are in the throes of potty training or your pet has an accident on the carpet, you want to clean up urine as quickly as possible.

 Step 4: Next, blot at the stain until the liquid is absorbed.

-Step 5: Repeat steps 3-4 until the stain from the urine is removed from the upholstery.
+Step 5: Repeat steps 3-4 until the spot from the urine is removed from the upholstery.

 If that removes the stain skip down to step 7.
 Otherwise, continue on with the next step.

-Step 6: If the stain remains use an eye dropper to apply a few drops of 3% hydrogen peroxide to the urine stain, followed by a few drops of ammonia.
+Step 6: If the stain remains use an eye dropper to apply a few drops of 3% hydrogen peroxide to the spot, followed by a few drops of ammonia.

 Hint: Test both the hydrogen peroxide and ammonia in an inconspicuous location of your upholstery to make sure it does not harm it before using either on your urine stain.